 - Headapohl et al. Effects of Bacopa monnieri (Bacognize®) on memory and cognitive function in healthy older adults: A double-blind placebo-controlled study.
 Unpublished Manuscript. - In a randomized, placebo controlled trial in older adults, positive trends in working memory, attention, and focus were seen in the Bacognize® group (300mg/day) compared to placebo.
 Further, no adverse events were reported in either the Bacognize or placebo groups.

 - Hingorani L et al. Planta Med.
 2012.
-78-PH22. doi: 10.1055/s-0032-1320681 - In a randomized, placebo controlled trial in older adults, significant improvement in the Bacognize® group (300mg/day) was seen over placebo in short-term memory, processing speed, attention, and depression.
+78-PH22.
+Poster. doi: 10.1055/s-0032-1320681 - In a randomized, placebo controlled trial in older adults, significant improvement in the Bacognize® group (300mg/day) was seen over placebo in short-term memory, processing speed, attention, and depression.
 Additionally, an effect was observed four weeks after administration discontinued.
 No adverse events were reported in either the Bacognize® or placebo groups.

 - Goswami S et al. Int J Collab Research Internal Med.
 2011 May 10.
 3(4): 285-293.
 ISSN: 1840-4529 - Improvement in the Bacognize® group (300mg/day) was seen over placebo in areas of cognitive function in this six-month clinical trial conducted on geriatric AD subjects.
 No adverse events were reported in either the Bacognize® or placebo groups.